 The EMP Museum is dedicated to everything pop culture.
 It’s located in Seattle Center and the building itself is a work of crazy art!
 Due to time restraints, we weren’t able to go inside but I’ve heard only great things.
 We did have time to stop at the awesome playground outside though.
 When my nephews were taking a bit too long to come back to us, I selflessly volunteered to go in after them…

 Have you ever come face to face with a troll?
 Well you’ll get your chance in Seattle!
 Take a stroll under the Aurora Bridge and you’ll find an 18 foot high troll, clutching an actual Volkswagen Beetle.
 Don’t worry though, he’s friendly and loves when visitors climb all over him and take funny photos with him.

 And of course, we have to mention the food.
 Seattle is such a foodie city with a lot of great places eat and drink.
-For some suggestions, check out this post.
+For some suggestions, check out this post about unique places to eat in Seattle.
 We also suggest bringing stretchy pants.

 We loved our time in Seattle and can’t wait to go back.
 Have you been to the Emerald City?
 Do you have any suggestions for our next trip?
 We’d love to read your comments below!

 Like this post?
 Pin it for later!